 CRMC is the sole hospital-provider within its PSA.
-In fact, all of the counties within CRMC's service area are designated as health professional shortage areas ("HPSAs") for primary medical care, dental, and mental health.
+In fact, all of the counties within CRMC's service area are designated as health professional shortage areas (HPSAs) for primary medical care, dental, and mental health.
 Additional detail related to HPSAs is presented in Appendix C. The map below includes eight hospital facilities within CRMC's SSA and the surrounding area.
+Dorminy Medical Center was not considered in the analysis as it is not within the PSA or considered an ambulatory surgery center per CRMC management.